apache/submarine/docs/InstallationGuide.md

 Download the installer like [NVIDIA-Linux-x86_64-390.87.run](https://www.nvidia.com/object/linux-amd64-display-archive.html).

-Some preparatory work for Nvidia driver installation.

-The steps below are for Nvidia GPU driver installation, just pasted here for your convenience.
+Some preparatory work for nvidia driver installation.
+(This is follow normal Nvidia GPU driver installation, just put here for your convenience)

 ```
 # It may take a while to update